remievraere/BJTU-GDI/README.md

 ## Goal

 You start as a higly wanted criminal and just escaped from your jail.
-The whole world is poursuing you in a 2 dimensions world split in few levels in many different place.
+The whole world is poursuing you in a 2 dimensions world split in few levels in many different places.
 The purpose of this game is to reach the end of the level without dying.

 ## Rules